Jerome Daugherty: Georgetown University

 Succeeding John D. Whitney, Daugherty took office on July 11, 1901.
 During his presidency, he undertook several building campaigns.
-He oversaw the start of construction on Ryan Gymnasium, and as well as the erection of Ida Ryan Hall, which required built in the place of the demolished Old South Hall (the oldest building on campus).
+He oversaw the start of construction on Ryan Gymnasium, and as well as the erection of Ida Ryan Hall, which required being built in the place of the demolished Old South Hall (the oldest building on campus).
 He also saw that a new wing of the Georgetown University Hospital was built, as well as Kober operating amphitheater, and the Hirst Library, which was dedicated on December 18, 1902.

 In addition to physical improvements, he continued the work of his predecessor in instituting a curricular reform.
-This included adding a fourth year to the course of study at the Law School, beginning lectures in ethics at the School of Medicine, and presided over the establishment of the antecedents of the School of Dentistry, which was then a department of the School of Medicine.
+This included adding a fourth year to the course of study at the Law School, beginning lectures in ethics at the School of Medicine, and presiding over the establishment of the antecedents of the School of Dentistry, which was then a department of the School of Medicine.
 There had long been tension between Georgetown and the Catholic University of America, which opened in Washington, D.C., in 1887.
 During Daugherty's tenure, the president of Catholic University complained to the Jesuit provincial superior that Georgetown's graduate programs were detracting from those of Catholic University.
 As a result, the provincial ordered Daugherty in 1903 to revise the graduate curriculum; otherwise, the Graduate School would be closed down.
 Daugherty complied, but the Jesuit Superior General later pressured the university to merge the Graduate School into the College in 1907.

 In July 1905, amid allegations that Georgetown's athletics teams were using professional athletes, rather than bona fide students, Daugherty terminated all university funding of sports, including athletic scholarships.
 Later that year, Daugherty's health began to deteriorate, and in August 1905, he resigned the presidency, and was succeeded by David Hillhouse Buel.
 Overall, he was one of the most well-liked presidents of the university in that era.